Bloody Mary (South Park): Production

 Trey Parker and Matt Stone reveal on the DVD commentary for this episode that they had wanted to do an episode involving Alcoholics Anonymous meetings for "a long time", but could never get it right.

-The bleeding statue idea came from Anne Garefino, a producer on the show, and was inspired by the real life phenomenon of "weeping statues", unusual occurrences where statues would unexplainably "bleed" some sort of liquid via supernatural means, usually from the eyes.
+Parker and Stone joked that the bleeding statue idea came from Anne Garefino, a producer on the show who is Catholic, and was inspired by the real life phenomenon of "weeping statues", unusual occurrences where statues would unexplainably "bleed" some sort of liquid via supernatural means, usually from the eyes.
 The crew were discussing the idea of having this happen in an episode but felt it needed to be something more outlandish than the eyes.
-Garefino then came up with the idea of having the statue "shit blood all over the pope's face".
-Parker and Stone loved the twist, even if it meant the episode would likely draw far more controversy than normal.
+Parker and Stone also joked that Garefino then came up with the idea of having the statue "shit blood all over the pope's face".

 The scene in which Randy gets arrested for drunk driving is based on a near identical experience that Parker had with his father when he was nine years-old.